How to Master Product Photography on a Tight Budget (We Did it With Less Than $50)

 - To get started, you need a plastic storage container that you can put on its side with the lid off.

-- Then, tape some white paper to the bottom, and you can also tape white paper or cloth on the sides to serve as diffusers, which helps to distribute the light better, minimizing unnecessary shadows.
+- Then, tape some white paper to the bottom, and you can also tape white paper or cloth on the sides to serve as diffusers, which helps to distribute the light better, minimising unnecessary shadows.

 - Depending on your budget, you can use artificial lighting and place them either side of the container, or for those on a budget take advantage of natural lighting by placing it your DIY lightbox next to a large window.